EmadMohDev/laravel9_shiping_tracking/README.md

 # Description

-- this demo help to create Multiple Authentication Guards in laravel9
+- this demo simulate shipping tracking as we will receive from easypost
+- we will use leaflet to draw the map with shipping points [lat  , lang]

-# How to Implement Multiple Authentication Guards in Laravel 9
+# How to run the demo

 ```
 composer install